-People who are not used to running sometimes put themselves off by succumbing to a few small mistakes.
+People who are not used to running sometimes put themselves off by succumbing to a few small mistakes when it comes to their running form.
 They end up hating the run, hurt themselves and never want to do it again.
 Don’t let this be you!
 You can train yourself to be a great runner, and really enjoy it, just by focusing on a few things:

-Very often I see runners thinking they need to be bounding from one leg to the next in order to run at an acceptable pace, but this is just not the case.
+Very often I see runners thinking they need to be bounding far and wide from one leg to the next in order to run at an acceptable pace.
+This is just not the case, and over a distance will equal poor running form.
 Over extending the leg when running can lead to a pronounced heel strike, knee injuries and hips out of place!
 If you want to go faster, try increasing your leg pace.
-That is, don’t make your strides longer, but make your legs work faster.
+That is, a faster cadence.
+More foot strikes on the floor per minute.
+Don’t make your strides longer, but make your legs work faster.
 I promise you it works!

 There has been lots of debate over the years whether you should strike the floor on your toes, mid-sole or heel, and it’s come up as mainly inconclusive.
+I know, I’m sorry!
 That said, I wouldn’t recommend striking with your heel, for the same reasons as mentioned above.
 Aiming for the middle of your foot to strike the floor first will minimize impact and allow a strong push off.
 If you are a natural toe runner then good for you, as they are often said to be the fastest runners.
 If you’re not, and you want to be, you can invest in a good pair of barefoot running shoes that will force you to run on your toes due to the lack of cushioning.
-Just be aware that you will have serious calf ache if you’ve never done it before, so be sure to wear them in gently and stick with short runs initially!
+Just be aware that you will have serious calf ache if you’ve never done it before.
+I’ve given you good warning!
+Be sure to wear them in gently and stick with short runs initially.

 Sometimes I get back off a run with a headache and an aching jaw.
 This shows me I’ve been frowning a lot, and have been running with a clenched jaw.
-Always try and be mindful of how your body is feeling, and remember to be relaxed, enjoy the scenery, and enjoy the fact that you are out making your body stronger, fitter and more robust by the actions you are taking.
+Always try and be mindful of how your body is feeling, and remember to be relaxed and enjoy the scenery.
+And wear the right clothing – a visor and sun glasses help me ease up on the frown!
+And there’s no need to clench your jaw – be relaxed and proud of the fact that you are out making your body stronger, fitter and more robust by the actions you are taking.